Remove UNIMPORTANT Stop-words

 Ranking Score Modification of a Term with Weights:

-The score of each word is modified with the weight information provided in [LINK TO 2 KEYWORD PRIORITY CONFIGURATION].
+The score of each word is modified with the weight information provided priority configuration.
 The whole range of score is divided into five equal sections and the score of a term is modified linearly in accordance with the input weight of that term.

 As shown in this figure, the whole range is divided into five groups each containing 20% of the words in it.
 Based on the weight of a word/term, the ranking of that word shifts upwards or downwards in this list.
 For example, the score of a word “ombudsman” is very low and hence is ranked (using mathematical philosophy) in the lowest 20% of the list (red).
 However, the weight for “ombudsman” is 4 which means the position of the word will move upwards (positive weight) by 4 groups.
 Therefore, the final position of this word will be in the top 20% (blue).
 However, a weight of 5 will shift its ranking to the top of the list.